hartwigmedical/hmftools/serve/README.md

    - Any of the 3 possible single base deletes inside the affected codon that does not lead to synonymous impact in the affected codon
    - Any of the 2 possible double base deletes inside the affected codon that does not lead to synonymous impact in the affected codon

-Additionally, hotspot generation is ignored for any INDEL that spans over multiple exons.
+Additionally, hotspot generation is ignored for any INDEL that spans multiple exons.
 Examples are:
  - A DUP which duplicates a codon that is encoded by parts of two separate exons.
  - A frameshift which shifts into the intronic space of the gene.

-Finally, Any INDEL which is longer than 50 bases is ignored since this is considered to be a structural variant rather than a small INDEL.
+Finally, Any INDEL longer than 50 bases is ignored since this is considered to be a structural variant rather than a small INDEL.

-There are a few scenarios scheduled for future implementation which are currently ignored:
- - Any variant impacting the stop codon.
- - Any variant creating a new start codon for a transcript.
- - Variants that typically cross exon boundaries but can be re-aligned to fit within a single exon.

 ### Coordinate and mutation filter resolving for codons and exons

 For resolving coordinates for codons and exons the Hartwig canonical transcript of a gene is used exclusively.
 If evidence for a specific codon or exon range is defined for a different transcript this evidence is ignored.
-If no transcript is configured in the knowledgebase, it is assumed the canonical transcript can be used.
+If no transcript is configured in the knowledgebase, it is assumed the canonical transcript is implied.

 For ranges that represent exons, the range is extended by 5 bases on both sides of the exon to be able to capture splice variants affecting the exon.